bottlesdevs/website/_posts/2023-10-05-bottles-next-a-new-chapter.md

 Unfortunately, however, creating installers currently requires a certain level of knowledge of the Bottles structure and several hours, if not days, of analysis and testing.

-In Bottles Next this changes, the user can use the development tools integrated into Bottles to debug applications, experiment with different configurations and transform entire bottles into Bottles-compatible installers.
+In Bottles Next this changes, the user can use the development tools integrated into Bottles to debug applications, experiment with different configurations, and transform entire bottles into Bottles-compatible installers.
 Sci-fi right?

 ## When?